 Doctoral Training Partnerships (DTPs)

-DTPs are awarded for multiple intake years of students and provide Research Organisations (ROs) with significant flexibility in the use of funds to support postgraduate studentships aligned to the RO’s scientific strategy and strengths.
+MRC DTPs are awarded for multiple intake years of students and provide Research Organisations (ROs) with significant flexibility in the use of funds to support doctoral training aligned to the RO’s scientific strategy and strengths.

-Note to prospective students interested in applying for a DTP studentship.
-We do not recruit students and we do not run the process of recruitment for individual DTPs.
-Please refer to the relevant DTP institutions (see below) for details of recruitment, including timescales, deadlines and application processes
+Note to prospective students interested in applying for a DTP studentship/MRC funding.
+We do not directly recruit students for our DTPs - please contact the relevant DTP (see below) for details of recruitment, including timescales, deadlines and application processes.

 Previous DTP funding